-Note: Many of the actions objectives in this chapter have been implemented and many others were in process as the Highland Heights Planning Commission re-adopted the 2013 Comprehensive Plan for 2019.
-The Planning Commission therefore found that the 2013 Comprehensive Plan research was still valid. and the goals and objectives do not need to be amended for the 2019 Comprehensive Plan.
+Note: Many of the objectives in this chapter have been implemented and many others were in process as the Highland Heights Planning Commission re-adopted the 2013 Comprehensive Plan for 2019.
+The Planning Commission therefore found that the 2013 Comprehensive Plan research was still valid.

 The 2024 update of the Goals and Objectives includes an annotated "Status" column.
-These actions are documented in the meeting notes dated February 12, 2019.